 4. Reasons to stay away from negative people:

-A negative person only has negative thoughts.
-These thoughts make our life bitter.
+A negative person only has negative thoughts and negativity will never support our way to build self-confidence.
+These thoughts make our life bitter only.
 We should avoid gossip and take care of ourselves instead.

 5. Reasons to associate with positive people: